NikSchaefer/nextjs-boilerplate/README.md

 To format with prettier `npm run clean`

-To run Tests with Jest
+To run Tests with Jest `npm run test`

 To create a production build `npm run build`